-"The use of real experimental data points helps to compensate for the ideal world that is assumed in the synthetic data.
-By using a good mix of data points from the idealized and real world, the end result is drastically reduced error," says Suresh.
+Prof Suresh said: "The use of real experimental data points helps to compensate for the ideal world that is assumed in the synthetic data.
+By using a good mix of data points from the idealised and real-world, the end result is drastically reduced error."

-In addition to Suresh,Dao and Ramamurty, the list of authors include research fellow Punit Kumar from NTU, and Prof George Em Karniadakis and graduate student, Lu Lu, from Brown University.
+In addition to Prof Subra Suresh, Prof Ming Dao and Prof Upadrasta Ramamurty, the list of authors include research fellow Dr Punit Kumar from NTU, and Prof George Em Karniadakis and graduate student, Lu Lu, from Brown University.